tbartelmess/statusboard-daylite-projects/README.md

 - Setup filter by categories, owner, clients.
 - Exclude specific categories, owners, clients.
 - Set to order projects by priorty.
+- Add header row.
 - Setup date format (!).
 - Show for example "2 day(s)" instead of full date for due date (need correct date format).
 - Possibility to show project bars.
 - Nicknames for project owners, categories, clients and companies :-)
-- Or you can use images insetad of text nicknames :-)
+- Or you can use images or Font Awesome icons insetad of text nicknames :-)

 ### 3. Edit dayliteProjects.scpt